Woman Finds Wedding Ring After Losing It In The Ocean Six Days Earlier

 ST. PETERSBURG, Fla.
 (CW44 News At 10) – Imagine losing a wedding ring in the middle of the ocean!
 One St. Petersburg woman did…and then found it six days later.

-Isliany Rawshdeh says after looking continuously for her ring for six days, she almost lost hope, until one local group found it five feet under water.READ MORE: When Will Your State's Federal Unemployment Benefits End?
+Isliany Rawshdeh says after looking continuously for her ring for six days, she almost lost hope, until one local group found it five feet under water.READ MORE: UPDATED: Suspect Identified In Tift County Police Shooting

 “I was like ‘Oh my God, no!
 I can’t believe this is happening.’
 I told everyone not to move.
 ‘Please don’t move.
 We are going to find it,'” said Rawshdeh.

-What was originally was supposed to be a fun Memorial Day out on the ocean at Egmont Key, turned into a nightmare for Rawshdeh.
+What was originally was supposed to be a fun Memorial Day out on the Gulf at Egmont Key, turned into a nightmare for Rawshdeh.

 Rawshdeh says her ring was custom made by her husband.